googleb4dd59fc085f06ab.html Skip to main content

 Common Canonical URL Mistakes: What Not to Do

-Using canonical URLs incorrectly can lead to some big problems, so it’s important to know some common mistakes so you can avoid them.
-Some sites have landing pages that link to a blog article with their canonical URL, which causes their landing page to disappear from search engine results.
-Obviously this is less than ideal.
+Misusing canonical URLs can cause big problems.
+So, it’s important to know some common mistakes to avoid them.
+Some sites have landing pages that link to a blog article using their canonical URL.
+This causes their landing page to vanish from search results.
+This is less than ideal.

 There are a couple of other mistakes that you should avoid making when using canonical URLs, including:

-• When your website has an archive with many pages, don’t make the mistake of setting the canonical URL of the different pages to the first page.
+• When your website has an archive with many pages, don’t set the canonical URL of the different pages to the first page.
 The canonical URL on page 2 should point to page 2, and so on.
 If you point its canonical URL to page 1, search engines will not index the links on these archive pages.

 • Canonical URLs should always be 100% specific.
-Identify the full address of the URL, like in our example (https://schoolbus.com/our-services), to ensure that search engines read these URLs correctly.
+Find the full URL address, like in our example (https://schoolbus.com/our-services).
+Search engines decode these URLs with precision.
+They see them as intended.

-• Multiple canonical URLs on the same page cause serious issues.
-This is a common issue with some content management system plugins, so be sure to check your canonical URLs on a regular basis.
+• Many canonical URLs on the same page can cause serious issues.
+Some content management system plugins need to check canonical URLs often.

 Why Do Canonical Links Matter and why do I need to use canonical urls?